dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/api-reference/recognized-text-lines-result.md

 # DSRecognizedTextLinesResult

-The `DSRecognizedTextLinesResult` class represents the result of a text recognition process.
+The `DSRecognizedTextLinesResult` class represents the overall result(s) of a text recognition process.
 It provides access to information about the recognized text lines, the original image, and any errors that occurred during the recognition process.

 ## Definition